poshjosh/rate-limiter/README.md

 __Light-weight rate limiter library.__

-Limit how much a resource (class/method/key) is used within a given duration.

-The aim is to be simple but flexible, for example to limit a method to 3 invocations every 2 seconds:

 ### Concept

 We have a list of tasks to execute, but we don't want to submit more than 2 per second.